mongodb/specifications/source/unified-test-format/unified-test-format.rst

     connecting to multiple mongos servers is necessary to test session pinning.

-    If this option is true or unset and the topology type is ``LoadBalanced``, the test runner MUST connect the MongoClient to a load balancer that is balancing multiple servers.
-If it is false and the topology type is ``LoadBalanced``, the test runner MUST connect the MongoClient to a load balancer that is only fronting a single server.
+    If the topology type is ``LoadBalanced``, the test runner MUST use one of the two load balancer URIs described in `Initializing the Test Runner`_ to configure the MongoClient.
+If ``useMultipleMongoses`` is true or unset, the test runner MUST use the URI of the load balancer fronting multiple servers.
+Otherwise, the test runner MUST use the URI of the load balancer fronting a single server.

     This option has no effect for topologies that are not sharded or load balanced.